Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-Prices include $500 physical damage deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 U.S. states and Cooper trim levels.
+Rate estimates include $500 policy deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 states and Cooper models.

 Use the form below to get customized rates for your location.